dihcuierc/Game_Analysis/README.md

 [As of 2021, there are over two billion gamers across the world, which is 26% of the world’s population <br />
 In 2020, the gaming industry generated $155 billion in revenue, which is predicted to grow to more than $260 billion by 2025](https://www.investopedia.com/articles/investing/053115/how-video-game-industry-changing.asp )
 ## About
-Mini project for SC1015 (Introduction To Data Science And Artificial Intelligence)
+Mini project for SC1015 (Introduction To Data Science And Artificial Intelligence) <br />
 Aim to predict the games sales using data from [Kaggle Video Games Sales Dataset](https://www.kaggle.com/datasets/sidtwr/videogames-sales-dataset?select=Video_Games_Sales_as_at_22_Dec_2016.csv)

 ## Contributors